epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 Rename the library folder "eigen3"

 Install Ridgeback packages:
-* sudo apt-get install ros-indigo-ridgeback-simulator ros-indigo-ridgeback-desktop
+* sudo apt-get install ros-kinetic-ridgeback-simulator ros-kinetic-ridgeback-desktop

 Now you have to compile ROS packages with:
 * cd ~/catkin_make